This Is the Square Footage Sweet Spot Couples Actually Need to Be Happy

 We may earn revenue from the products available on this page and participate in affiliate programs.

 When your significant other tells you that they need space, they’re not joking.
 Lighting brand Sofary surveyed 900 people about what it’s really like to live with their partners, and it found that domestic bliss is as much about mutual respect and open communication as it is about square footage.
 Most of the cohabitation revelations were reassuring, like the fact that nearly 74 percent of respondents said they moved in with their S.O. because they felt like they were ready (not because they thought they could save on living expenses or fix relationship issues).
 But when it comes to making room for love, couples need a shocking amount of distance—1,800 square feet, to be exact.

 After breaking down the numbers by generation, the study found that people who were satisfied with their relationship had an average of 12.8 percent more space than those who were dissatisfied with their relationship.
 For instance, baby boomers with at least 1,835 square feet of space were satisfied in their relationships, compared to the 1,733 square feet for unhappy couples in that age range.
 Similarly, millennials who had 1,810 square feet of space between them were a lot happier than those with 1,566 square feet.
 Lesson learned?
 As little as 100 square feet can be the difference between you and a breakup.

 If your home falls on the unsatisfied side of the spectrum, don’t sign up for couples counseling just yet.
-Here are three tips for making the most of your space—so you can focus on making the most out of your relationship.
+Here are four tips for making the most of your space—so you can focus on making the most of your relationship.